Schedule a Workshop

 Teacher: Marcia Olaveson

 Both hard and word-processed copies for shaped and centered poems should show how they would look in publication.
-For this type of poem please send a .pdf file to Celia and Cc to Seretta.
+For this type of poem please send a rich text file to Celia and Cc to Seretta.

 Please be especially careful to spell names correctly.